jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 </div>
 ```

-If we take a look at the `button` element in the `Elements` Tab in in DevTool we will see the following:
+If we take a look at the `button` element in the `Elements` Tab in DevTools we will see the following:

 <img src="https://i.imgur.com/kDWUghQ.png" />

-Since this isn't a standard CSS name there is no way these styles would conflict with another elemnent in the global scope that has been assinged a class of `.button` as well.
+Since this isn't a standard CSS name there is no way these styles will conflict with another element in the global scope that has been assigned a class of `.button` as well.

 #### Benefits

 - Component level styles stay with the component
-- Import/Export styles between files
+- Import/Export common styles between files
 - Access to full CSS specification including support of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) for variable support

 #### Drawbacks

 - Limited access to `props` and `state`
-- No Sass like features except `composes`
+- No Sass/SCSS like features except `composes`

 ## Styled Components